xiuqili-xl/FORCE11-PREreview-Club-May2026/README.md

 > Taylor-Grant, Rebecca; Norris, Eilise (2025). *Open Science Indicators for a corpus of 8,131 research articles published by Taylor & Francis journals.*
 > [Dataset; License CC BY 4.0].
 Figshare. <https://doi.org/10.6084/m9.figshare.30316342>

+The csv file in `data_OpenAlex/` were generated using code in `003-analysis-post-live-review.R`, containing data obtained from OpenAlex.

 For detailed descriptions of the original projects and metadata, please refer to the documentation each dataset.

 **Please cite the original datasets directly when reusing or discussing the data.**